Recommend or Share:

 - The participation of IT security managers, system integrators, suppliers of industrial control systems, plant engineers, production management and plant operation, industrial security, specialists in safety instrumented systems and maintenance personnel is recommended; whether they are high or middle management.

-Requires to have completed and passed the 2160.
+It has no specific requirements.
 It is recommended that the professional has knowledge of some of the following:

 - International Cybersecurity Standards by consensus of the industrial ISA/IEC-62443.